Frequently Asked Questions

 - February 1st through end of business day, April 15th: Face amount plus 10% plus 10%

-- If the 15th of April falls on a weekend then it closes on the next business day
+- If the 15th of April falls on a weekend or holiday then it closes on the next business day

 - How and where can I pay my tax bill?